"Never leave", shell-shocked Mali residents tell France

 Oumar Coulibaly, an unemployed resident of Diabaly, said life had become more difficult in the aftermath of the fighting.

 "Villagers from around the region used to come to Diabaly to trade millet, fish, and cattle, but they have stopped.
-Many of our neighbors left and never came back."
+Many of our neighbours left and never came back."

 He hoped French forces would stay to secure the town.